alphainbeta/beerleaguebox/user_manual_en.md

 ### Lobby

 By the creation of game the process of building a player's invitation room is complete and waiting lobby is ready to be filled.\
-Lobby room is feature that helps in organizing event process and makes players more self-sufficient.
+Lobby room is feature that helps in organizing event process and makes non-manager players more self-sufficient.

 It's important to know lobby room is going to be locked **36 hours** before planned game date.\
 Once limit is reached, players are no longer be able to join into game by itself and their chance to be involved into game roster is lower.\